CESARDELATORRE/agentic-mcp-baseline-solution/docs/project-idea.md

-# Agentic Multi-Agent Baseline Solution Project
+# Multi-Agent Baseline Solution

 ## Summary

-This project aims to create a comprehensive baseline solution for agentic multi-agent systems using the Model Context Protocol (MCP) and Semantic Kernel.
-The solution provides three progressive architecture options, from simple local deployment to cloud-native Kubernetes implementations, demonstrating the evolution of multi-agent system architectures while maintaining core functionality across all variants.
+This project aims to create a comprehensive baseline solution for agentic and multi-agent systems using the Model Context Protocol (MCP) and Semantic Kernel.
+The solution provides three progressive architecture options, from simple local deployment, going through dockerized services and up to cloud-native Kubernetes implementations, demonstrating the evolution of multi-agent system architectures while maintaining core functionality across all variants.

 ## Product Overview